Farmrun is an agrarian creative studio.

 We are farmers ourselves.
 We work with our hands and live by the sun.
 We are deeply invested in tradition, we are self-taught, we are aware that perfection is a myth.
 We worship the forest, connect with our tools, and revere the strength required of a laborful existence.
 We strive, above all else, to foster the prosperity of the agrarian renaissance.

-We work mainly in branding, offering a range of services to suit your needs.
+We work in all corners of the graphic design landscape, specializing in branding.
 All projects are led by Andrew, and teams are custom assembled for each project, based on the scope.
 We have tackled animated videos to book covers to identity systems and are always excited about new creative challenges.

 Farmrun is the studio of Andrew Plotsky.
 Born and raised in Washington, DC, he is the first member among five generations of Plotskys to leave the city in pursuit of his agrarian roots.